-Are you looking for the best list of things to do in Kotor, Montenegro?
+Are you looking for the best things to do in Kotor, Montenegro?

-I visited Kotor and I was absolutely and totally smitten with it!
-My visit was so extraordinary that I was to share my own experiences and suggestions with you.
+I have visited Kotor and was absolutely smitten with it!
+My visit was so extraordinary that I want to share my own experiences and suggestions with you.

-Kotor is located on an inlet of the Adriatic Sea and is surrounded by the limestone cliffs of Lovcen and Orjen.
+This fortified city sits on an inlet of the Adriatic Sea and is surrounded by limestone mountains.

-It has one of the best-preserved and most beautiful medieval Old Towns in Europe with historical Venetian touches to be found everywhere you look.
+It has one of the best-preserved and most beautiful medieval Old Towns in Europe with historical Venetian touches everywhere you look.

 If you are flying to Europe, read How To Avoid Getting Sick On A Plane for tips on remaining healthy.